New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Day 15 – Explore Aoraki Mt Cook National Park

-You don’t have to leave the dramatic scenery of New Zealand’s highest mountains and longest glacier just yet, as you have the whole day to experience Mt Cook the way your family prefers.
-It could be checking out the Sir Edmund Hillary Alpine Centre with its 3D dome cinema, relaxing with a family-friendly meal with grand views, or doing any of the activities mentioned yesterday.
+You don’t have to leave the spectacular scenery of New Zealand’s highest mountains and longest glacier just yet, as you have the whole day to experience Mt Cook your way.

 Family Activities in Mt Cook